unhueteb-org/MHC_DevSecOps/Labs/Module 1 - Creating a DevOps Pipeline Lab.md

     ![](./Images/Module1-NewImportBuildPipelineImportedConfigAKS.png)

-    > Dont forget Expand the `Secrets` area and use the following values for your `Secrets` section `except for the Azure Container Registry`.
+    > Don't forget Expand the `Secrets` area and use the following values for your `Secrets` section `except for the Azure Container Registry`.
     Here you will use the name you defined in the prerequisites document.